Changissnz/selfinterest/README.md

 encryption process is executed to completion given the energy at disposal.
 And this trait is an example of the difficulty of achieving accurate characterization of elements of duplication and/or replacement in cases of deception that is multi-spatial structurization of its contents and connections to the references, such that navigating these structures imperils finite time and resources.
+There is a necessary aim of rigidity in the design of representation from deception although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles.